We are revolutionaries in a world

 Paul believes combining physiotherapy with one-on-one exercise is the future of physiotherapy.

-With his unique coaching style, Paul has an ability to transcend between a variety of clients, understand their goals, their aims and get positive results every time.
-With Paul, you will be able to find out what’s going on to your body to cause pain, how to manage what’s going on and most importantly of all, solving the problem and finding the methods for you that make sure the problem never occurs again.
+Paul has an ability to transcend between a variety of clients, understand their goals, their aims & get positive results every time.
+You will be able to find out what’s going on to your body to cause pain, how to manage what’s going on and most importantly of all, solving the problem & finding the methods for you that make sure the problem never occurs again.

-Paul links his approach with skills in acupuncture, neuro-point therapy, stretching, joint mobility and exercise, as he’s one of only two people in New Zealand to be trained by the American College of Sports Medicine as a personal trainer.
+Paul links his approach with skills in acupuncture, neuro-point therapy, stretching, joint mobility & exercise, as he’s one of only two people in NZ to be trained by the American College of Sports Medicine as a personal trainer.

 Jenni is the most recent Irish Physio to join the team.
 Jenni got her passion for Physio from playing a wide range of sports at a high level and spending a lot of time seeing numerous Physio’s as a result!
 She has an BSc Honours Degree in Physiotherapy from University College Dublin, Ireland.
 She has worked with all ages ranges from paediatrics up to older adults (6-103 years to be exact!) in addition to working with sports teams.
 Jenni is passionate about preventing injury, helping people to return to pre injury function and helping them progress through their rehabilitation.
 Like James she came to New Zealand seeking adventure and less rain than home!